 INPUTS: Voltage levels must not exceed +25v or go below -50v.
-Input current required is approximately 1 ma when the input is slightly more positive than the threshold, rising to a maximum of 4 ma when the input is at $+25\nu$.
-Input leakage is 100 μa or less when the input is more negative than the threshold.
+Input current required is approximately 1 ma when the input is slightly more positive

 OUTPUTS: The output is an inverter with a 2 ma clamped load.
 It can drive 18 ma at ground.
-Output rise and fall TTT are less than respectively 95 and 200 nsec.